Documentation

 3. Item 3

-Links are the way to link to other pages on your site.
-You can link to a page on the same site or to an external site.
+Links allow you to connect to other pages on your site.
+You can link to a page within the same site or to an external site.

 [Internal Link](#next-subtitle)